SuperNik17/demos/hand-eye/README.md

 # 🎯 Hand–Eye Calibration for Mobile Robot Manipulation

-This module presents a MATLAB-based implementation of a **marker-based hand–eye calibration** pipeline between an external camera and its end-effector.
+This module presents a MATLAB-based implementation of a **marker-based hand–eye calibration** pipeline between an external camera and its end-effector, fundamental for **Position-Based Visual Servoing (PBVS)**.
 The system is designed to work with **unstructured fiducial markers** (such as custom patterns), offering flexibility across different platforms and camera models.

 ---